omahacodeschool/ruby-prompt__conditionals/lib/conditionals.md

 The difference is that "==" is a question and "=" is an assignment.

-"==" is used to determine whether or not something is true.
-Is beth hungry?
+"==" is used to determine whether something equals something else.
+Is beth's hunger level 10?

-    if beth == hungry
+    if beth's hunger level == 10
-     beth eats foods
+     beth eats food
     else
      beth does not eat food

 "=" is used to create or edit the quality of an object by taking what is on the right of the "=" and storing it in what is on the left of the "="